 Consult a physical therapist before diving into a workout program.
-She'll likely say that doing aerobic exercises such as walking, aquatic exercise or kickboxing three to five times a week is a smart idea.
+He or she will likely say that doing aerobic exercises such as walking, aquatic exercise or kickboxing three to five times a week is a smart idea.
 A University of Dayton in Ohio study in the Journal of Bodywork & Movement Therapies on people with MS found that 75 percent had better balance after doing two hours of kickboxing each week for eight weeks.

 Another good move: Strength-training two to three times weekly.
 Using resistance bands or weights helps muscles contract, which, in turn, boosts strength, endurance and bone density.
 Finally, stretch your calves, hamstrings and upper thighs each morning and before a workout.

 But take care: Pushing too hard if you're already fatigued and getting over- heated can make symptoms worse.
 Always exercise in a cool environment and stay well hydrated.

 Find Your Balance

 While feeling stressed and fatigued often goes hand-in-hand with a chronic illness, learning to relax can help.
 In fact, 87 percent of people with MS-related chronic pain felt less discomfort after three months of self- hypnosis classes, finds a University of Washington School of Medicine in Seattle study published in the International Journal of Clinical and Experimental Hypnosis.